Barry1/Barry1/README.md

 I'm just starting getting to know more and more around github.
 This is so great.
 I really love :star_struck: the markdown language for publishing information.

+I also manage some templates for configurations here.

 ## Small project

 I try to build a python package called `valuefragments`.